-It looks like a man from Albany, Texas didn’t realize he had a “slithering problem” under his house until he decided to look under!
-The man allegedly crawled into a dark space under his home, to see why his cable service was acting up.
-After discovering what he thought was a handful of snakes, he quickly crawled back out.
+It looks like a man from Albany, Texas didn’t realize he had a “slithering problem” under his house until he decided to look under his Texas home!
+The North Texas homeowner allegedly crawled into a dark space under his home, to see why his cable television service was acting up.
+After discovering what he thought was dozens of rattlesnakes, he quickly crawled back out of that crawl space.

-When Big Country Snake Removal company arrived, they were shocked to see that a “handful of snakes” were actually a total of 45 live snakes!
-Not just any regular snakes, but Rattlesnakes.
+When Nathan Hawkins, owner of Big Country Snake Removal company arrived, he and his colleagues were shocked to see that a “handful of snakes” were actually a total of 45 live snakes!
+Not just any regular snakes, but rattlesnakes.
 Yes, the most Texas thing you could ever imagine.

 It’s important to note that you should never try to remove a snake by yourself, especially rattlesnakes since they will attack immediately if they feel like they are in danger.
 Experts state the best way to avoid a bite if to freeze and slowly move away when the rattlesnake seems uninterested.
 If a rattlesnake is in a position where it feels a threat, the best way to avoid an attack is to stop all movement, throw something they can get distracted with, and move away slowly to avoid it from feeling trapped or threatened.